 A first-year student may register for one additional module per semester (A-Rule 2.3.1).
-A student who registers for the second-, third- or fourth-year level may register for a maximum of two additional modules per semester or two additional year modules, or one semester and one year module (32 credits per semester) on condition that he/she has thus far passed the prescribed modules of the curriculum (A-Rule 2.3.2).
+A student who registers for the second-, third-or fourth-year level may register for a maximum of two additional modules per semester or two additional year modules, or one semester and one-year module (32 credits per semester) on condition that he/she has thus far passed the prescribed modules of the curriculum (A-Rule 2.3.2).
+Classes must be attended and no exemption from class attendance will be granted in the event of timetable clashes.